 Commercial Cast Glass

-Due to the laborious process of this type of work, there are only three commercial glass makers of lost wax cast glass in the world; DAUM (www.us.daum.fr), Lalique (www.lalique.com) and Liulu (http://www.liuli.com/en-us/).
+Due to the laborious process of this type of work, there are only three commercial glass makers of lost wax cast glass in the world; DAUM (www.us.daum.fr) and Lalique (www.lalique.com) in France and Liulu (http://www.liuli.com/en-us/) in Taiwan.
 While Daum and Liuli use the lost wax technique almost exclusively, Lalique employs the hot cast method for many of its larger and more numerous limited edition productions which allows for a much quicker production cycle.
-Daum was acquired in 2009 by Financiere Saint-Germain who had already acquired 49% of Lalique during the economic downturn.
-Along with other luxury goods, the company hopes to create a brand that constitutes "a new luxury group in living art".
-Liuli is a Taiwan/Chinese corporation likely having a different labor model than its European competitors.
 I include this information to further educate the viewer about cast glass and pricing compared to blown glass which is much easier and less laborious to produce.

 For purchase inquiry, please send me a note from my Contact page.